adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 Humans are wired for spatial awareness.
 Placing things in a consistent spot makes them easier to find.
 We can leverage our biology to make our code easier to read and maintain by structuring it deliberately at a high level.

 This is a structure that I have found to be quite helpful.
-It doesn't have to be followed to a T for all pages, but it is loose enough so that you can probably adapt it in a way that makes sense for your page
+It doesn't have to be followed to a T for all pages, but it is loose enough so that you can probably adapt it in a way that makes sense for your page.

 - Dependencies
 	- include statements